darentsai/SurvPancreas/README.md

 ## SurvPancreas

 > [!NOTE]
-> The example dataset in the `data/` directory is synthetic and provided only for reproducibility checks.
+> We provide a synthetic example data in the `data/` directory for reproducibility checks.
-> Any analytical results based on it do not reflect the real data.
+> Any analytical results based on it do not represent the real data.
 > For the actual model performance and prognostic associations, please refer to the original research article.

 All analyses were performed using R version 4.5.1.